|Last Quarterly Update:||9/23/2013|

 Companies in this industry provide analysis and diagnostic services by examining body fluids and producing images of the body for medical professionals and patients.
 Major US companies include Alliance HealthCare Services, LabCorp, Quest Diagnostics, and RadNet.

 The commercial medical and diagnostic laboratory industry in the US consists of about 8,000 companies with combined annual revenue of about $47 billion.
 Medical labs account for about two-thirds of industry revenue; imaging centers account for one-third.
-High growth is forecast for the next two years.
 Key growth drivers include higher demand for medical treatment.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Medical labs (often called "clinical labs") receive specimens of body fluids (most often blood) or tissues ...
+Medical labs (often called "clinical labs") receive specimens of body fluids (most often blood) or tissues collected from patients, and perform a wide variety ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options